 The most important aspect is to avoid contamination!!
 If you get oil on your hands and then touch objects in your environment or search area, the scent can linger for months.
 This can cause your dog to alert on odor when not intended or have them around odor when not training.
-Neither is what we want!
+Neither are what we want!
+Once a container has been used as a hot container, IT MUST ALWAYS REMAIN A HOT CONTAINER.
+Even if it just had a hot tin in it, odor will linger and if qtips ever fall out of tin or you handle the hot box after preparing odor, it's more likely it has scent on it and into the material.
+So ALWAYS use tweezers when you handle your Qtips!

 The second most important aspect is to never leave odor out when you are not training your dog.
 We never want our dog to be around odor when not working since they aren't getting rewarded or will start thinking odor doesn't pay!
-Store your kits and hot boxes/containers in a room/basement/garage where your dog never goes.
+Store your kits and hot boxes/containersin a room/basement/garage where your dog never goes.
 You can also put your kit in another container to help contain the odor.
-I also store my cold containers elsewhere!
+I also store my cold containers seperately from my hot containers!

 You all should have your kits for starting the class.
-The kit will have a jar of already scented qtips.
+The kit will have a jar of already scented qtips (unless you purchased from Leerburg; they don't pre-scent their Qtips).
 They should last up to 3 months or so without refreshing.
-Your kit should also have come with a small tin with holes and tweezers.
+Your kit should also include a small tin with holes and tweezers.

 If you are making your own kits, I would put 3-4 drops of oil on a cotton ball (preferably a flat one) and place on the bottom of the jar.
-Place the qtips face down in the jar and then drop 2-3 drops of oil on the inside of the lid.
+Place the qtips cotton down in the jar (cut in half first) and then drop 2-3 drops of oil on the inside of the lid.
 Close and shake.
 Give it at least 24 hours to sit before using.
-The smell should not be overpowering, but enough for you to smell when you place the qtips in your qtip container for training.
+The smell should not be over powering, but enough for you to smell when you place the qtips in your qtip container for training.
+Another method is to have an extra jar just for making scented qtips.
+Coat that jar with oil and extract out the extra so there is no pooling of liquid odor.
+Place your new cut qtips in char and let sit for 24-48 hours.
+Transfer the qtips to your main jar to use from.